fafadiatech/fafadiatech.github.io/_posts/2017-01-19-summary-readability-counts.md

 * Document your code structure and then **stick to them**

 ## Naming things
-* If a concept is important it needs names, its used for communication
+* If a concept is important it needs names, it is used for communication
 * Naming things is hard because describing them is hard
 * Summarize that description using name
 * Use long variable names if needed